elementor/elementor-developers-docs/src/form-fields/add-new-field.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-The forms widget has builtin field types but it also accepts new fields registered by external developers.
+The Form widget has built-in field types, but it also accepts new fields registered by external developers.

 ## Registering Fields

-To register new fields you just need to initiate the field class:
+To register new fields just initiate the field class:

 ```php
 function register_new_form_fields( $form_fields_registrar ) {